 Nearly three centuries of history has brought all that life can bring to the Château de Pourtalès: peace and prosperity, beauty and aristocracy, prodigy and higher learning, even war, tragedy, devastating fire and ruin.
 Through it all the Château has nobly stood, inspiring all who come to dream big dreams and to persevere.

 Begun in the first half of the 18th Century, our Château was first conceived as a small manor house nestled in pastoral Robertsau, an agricultural suburb of Strasbourg.
 The preeminent construction contractor to the King of France, Joseph Guerault, found himself in need of a quiet place to relax from his arduous duties, building fortifications for the city of Strasbourg.

 His house served its purpose well.
-The Guerault family happily enjoyed the home and the tranquility of its surrounding forest until 1802, when it was sold to Baron Paul-Athanase Renouard de Bussierre.
+The Guerault family happily enjoyed the home and the tranquility of its surrounding forest until 1802, when it was sold to Baron Paul-Athanase Renouard de Bussiere.
 Soon after, the Baron married the daughter of a prominent Strasbourg banker and nobleman.
-Baron de Bussierre and his new wife eagerly expanded the manor into a gracious Château.
+Baron de Bussiere and his new wife eagerly expanded the manor into a gracious Château.